Catalysts

 Why pre-computation matters

 Catalysts are generated at compile time, not query time.
-Most memory tools build understanding through conversation history — they start empty and accumulate as the user talks.
-Enzyme works the other way: it extracts understanding from content that already exists, in under 20 seconds for 1,000+ documents.
+Most memory tools build understanding through conversation history β they start empty and accumulate as the user talks.
+Enzyme works the other way: it extracts understanding from content that already exists, then query-time retrieval runs against the compiled local index.